Christian Brothers College High School: Mike Shannon Stadium at Cadet Park

 Mike Shannon Stadium is CBC's baseball stadium.
 The team began playing games there for 2013.
 Before, the project began CBC's varsity team played at Missouri Baptist University.

 Metro Catholic Conference

-CBC is a chartered member of the Metro Catholic Conference (MCC).
-The MCC, sometimes known as "The Big 5," was formed in 1992 and includes Chaminade College Preparatory School, De Smet Jesuit High School, St. John Vianney High School, and SLUH.
+CBC is a charter member of the Metro Catholic Conference (MCC).
+The MCC, sometimes known as "The Big 5", was formed in 1992 and includes Chaminade College Preparatory School, De Smet Jesuit High School, St. John Vianney High School, and SLUH.